EmotiBit/EmotiBit_Docs/Getting_Started.md

 - <details><summary>Opening Software in Catalina</summary>

     - Right click on the `EmotiBitFirmwareInstaller` app.
 Choose **Open**.
     - A dialog box will appear with options `Move to Trash` or `Cancel`.
 Click `Cancel`.
 You will have to allow the application to run in the `Security and Privacy` center.
-To do so:
+To do so:<br>
             ![][macOs-Catalina-Initial_Oscilloscope_Error]
     - Click on the `Apple Logo` > `Syatem Preferences` > `Security and Privacy`.
             ![][macOS-Catalina-sys_pref]